latest nhpb_banner 1__compressed

 Other churches in the Austin Texas area that provide emergency food, household products, or other assistance include River Road Baptist Church ((512) 276-3824), North Austin Christian Church ((512) 836-3282), and Hope Lutheran Church (phone (512) 926-8574).

-Westover Hills Church Of Christ operates a free food pantry only.
+Westover Hills Church Of Christ operates a free food pantry only on Monday thru Thursday from 8-5.
 Groceries and other items (such as household supplies) may be offered based on what was donated.
 The church is at 8332 Mesa Dr., Austin, Texas 78759, phone (512) 345-6386

 Many other food programs and pantries operate in the county.
 Volunteers and social workers offer free groceries, Christmas or Thanksgiving meals.
 There may also be personal hygiene items and applications to food stamps.
 Find information on about 50 additional free Austin and Travis County food pantries.